mariacastiillo/Hungary-wage-inflation-analysis/README.md

 # Purchasing Power Analysis: Wages vs. Inflation in Hungary (2014-2025)

-## Executive Summary
+## 1. Executive Summary
-* **Business Problem:** Hungary faced record-breaking inflation in 2023, raising the question: Did wage increases during election cycles protect citizen wealth, or did they fuel a cost-of-living crisis?
-* **Solution:** A cloud-based analytical model (BigQuery) that correlates CPI (Inflation) and Wage indices to calculate the "Real Growth Gap."
-* **Key Steps:** Data extraction (KSH), ETL/Sanitization (Excel), Relational Modeling (SQL), and Trend Visualization.
-* **Impact:** Identified a 3.6% net loss in purchasing power for 2023, providing a data-driven baseline for future fiscal strategy and labor cost forecasting.
+This project quantifies the impact of record-breaking inflation on Hungarian household wealth.
+By correlating CPI and Wage indices, the analysis identifies the "Real Growth Gap," revealing how purchasing power was neutralized by economic volatility despite nominal salary increases.

 ---

+## 2. The Tech Stack
+* **SQL:** Google BigQuery
+* **Data Cleaning:** Microsoft Excel
+* **Visualization:** Python (Matplotlib/Seaborn)
+* **Data Source:** Hungarian Central Statistical Office (KSH)

+---

-## 1. Business Problem
+## 3. Business Problem
-In 2023, Hungary’s inflation surged to 17.6%.
-For organizations and policymakers, nominal wage growth figures were misleading.
-The goal of this project was to quantify the "Real Growth"—the actual purchasing power remaining after accounting for inflation—to identify the true economic impact on the population and business environments.
+In 2023, Hungary’s inflation reached a peak of 17.6%.
+For policymakers and businesses, nominal wage growth figures were misleading.
+This study identifies the "Real Growth"—the actual purchasing power remaining—to provide a data-driven baseline for future fiscal strategy and labor cost forecasting.

-## 2. Methodology
-1. **Extraction:** Raw data acquisition from the Hungarian Central Statistical Office (KSH).
-2. **Cleaning (ETL):** Used Microsoft Excel for delimiter normalization (`;`), header translation, and data type casting.
-3. **Processing:** Implemented SQL JOINs in Google BigQuery to unify independent datasets into a single analytical view.

-## 3. Skills Demonstrated
-* Cloud Data Warehousing (BigQuery)
-* ETL & Data Cleaning (Excel)
-* Macroeconomic KPI Calculation
-* SQL Relational Logic
+---

-## 4. SQL Implementation
+## 4. Technical Process: SQL Implementation
+I implemented a relational model in BigQuery to unify independent salary and inflation datasets, calculating the net economic impact per year.
 ```sql
 SELECT
   s.Year,